 Goals of the course include the experience of making music in an ensemble, developing vocal technique, building sight-singing skills, gaining a basic understanding of music theory and vocabulary and developing an appreciation for the many styles of music.
 Students work on vocal relaxation, technique and stamina through warm-ups, and practice their skills by learning three-part repertoire from a variety of musical genres.

-Students perform at a school assembly and an evening concert near the end of each semester, with the opportunity for an additional performance outside of school; in recent years, students have performed at Durham Bulls and Duke women's basketball games.
+Students perform at a school assembly and an evening concert near the end of each semester, with the opportunity for an additional performance outside of school; in recent years, students have performed in the community at venues such as retirement homes, the Durham Bulls Athletic Park, and Duke women's basketball games.
 Repertoire may include contemporary, jazz, classical, popular, folk, seasonal and musical theater genres.

 In the fifth and sixth grades, students are introduced to acting and improvisation and work together to produce a short scripted or original play, which they share with their peers.
 In this final piece of theatre, all students step into the role of costume designer, set designer, and sound and light technicians.